oroinc/crm/README.md

 ====

 - deal with select type and multi options

 - rename option_id field as value_optionid to be similar than other backend type

 - options value are scopable ?

-- repository / manager / listener code coverage
+- add unit tests on repository / listener

 - move backend type and storage from AbstractAttributeType ? move them in AbstractAttribute class ? -> move in model root folder ?